 Long before they were in a band together, the members of Lula Wiles were singing folk songs and trading fiddle tunes at camp in Maine, learning early the lessons of community and the meaning of shared art.
 Carrying these values with them today, they seek to create music that questions cultural virtues, soothes aching wounds, and envisions a better world.

-Lula Wiles came of age in Boston, in the practice rooms of Berklee College of Music and the city’s lively roots music scene.
+Lula Wiles, comprised of Isa Burke, Eleanor Buckland, and Mali Obomsawin, came of age in Boston in the practice rooms of Berklee College of Music and the city’s lively roots music scene.
 In 2016, the band self-released Lula Wiles, a sensitive, twang-tinged collection of originals.
 Since then, they have toured internationally, winning fans at the Newport Folk Festival and the Philadelphia Folk Festival, and sharing stages with Aoife O’Donovan, the Wood Brothers, and Tim O’Brien.

-Now, the release of What Will We Do on Smithsonian Folkways Recordings places the group squarely in line with some of their deepest influences, from the protest anthems of Woody Guthrie to the trailblazing songs of Elizabeth Cotten and Hazel Dickens.
+Their releases on Smithsonian Folkways place the group squarely in line with some of their deepest influences, from the protest anthems of Woody Guthrie to the trailblazing songs of Elizabeth Cotten and Hazel Dickens.
 (Even the band’s name is a twist on an old Carter Family song.)

 Lula Wiles brings new perspective to age-old traditions––above all, the people’s practice of sharing their communities’ struggles through songs.
 The band exists in the tense space where tradition and revolution meet; from there, their harmonies rise into the air to create new American music.